HOMEPLANT DATA BASEPLANT SEARCH ENGINESEEDS SHOP

 Height: 20 cm.

-Image of Miersia chilensis (Miersia)
+Image of Miersia chilensis (Miersia).
+Click to enlarge parts of image.

 Image of Miersia chilensis